A data-driven analysis on the mediation effect of compartment models between control measures and COVID-19 epidemics: Methods

-As a newly emergent highly infectious disease, COVID-19 has some unique features than other infectious diseases, e.g. a relatively high ratio of asymptomatic patients.
-Furthermore, during the first wave of the pandemics, public health emergency response activities, such as locking down the internal and international public transportations, quarantining infected patients and so on, had been implemented worldwide at the same time.
-These facts make the epidemic dynamics of COVID-19 dramatically different from the past epidemics.
+As a newly emerging highly infectious disease, COVID-19 has some unique characteristics in comparison to other infectious diseases, e.g., a relatively high ratio of asymptomatic patients.
+Besides, during the first wave of COVID-19 pandemics, public health emergency responses, such as locking down the domestic and international public transportation, quarantining infected patients and so on, had been implemented globally.
+These facts make the dynamic behaviors of COVID-19 epidemics dramatically different from previous ones.

-To take the specificity of COVID-19 into consideration, the SEIR-QD model (Eqs. \eqref{eq:ode:S}-\eqref{eq:ode:P} and Fig. \ref{fig:dynamic_model}A) has been shown to be appropriate for the epidemic dynamics in the early stage of COVID-19\cite{peng2020epidemic,yang2021rational}.
-In addition to the classic SEIR model, three compartments have been introduced too, that is a compartment representing the protected individuals due to the strengthened prevention measures, a compartment for quarantined patients which cannot infect susceptible individuals and we separate the recoved compartment from the death compartment.
-In summary, the SEIR-QD model contains seven compartments -- susceptible cases $S(t)$, protected and insusceptible cases $P(t)$, exposed cases $P(t)$, infected cases $I(t)$, quarantined cases $Q(t)$, recovered cases $R(t)$, and death cases $D(t)$.
-The transition rates between two different compartments are given through six parameters -- $\alpha, \beta, \gamma, \delta, \lambda, \kappa$, which characterize how fast the susceptible cases convert into insusceptible cases, susceptible cases get infected upon contacting with infectious cases, exposed cases convert into infectious cases, infectious cases are quarantined, quarantined cases become recovered or dead, respectively.
+By taking the specificity of COVID-19 into consideration, the SEIR-QD model (Eqs. \eqref{eq:ode:S}-\eqref{eq:ode:P}) has demonstrated its capability in modeling the transmission dynamics of COVID-19 epidemics and attracted extensive attentions and followers \cite{peng2020epidemic,yang2021rational}.
+Compared to the classic SEIR model, three additional compartments have been introduced into this model, including a compartment representing the protected individuals due to the strengthened prevention measures, a compartment for quarantined patients which cannot infect susceptible individuals as well as a separated recovery compartment from the one for death cases.

+In summary, the SEIR-QD model contains seven compartments -- susceptible cases $S(t)$, protected and insusceptible cases $P(t)$, exposed cases $E(t)$, infected cases $I(t)$, quarantined cases $Q(t)$, recovered cases $R(t)$, and death cases $D(t)$.
+The transition rates between two connecting compartments are given through six parameters: $\alpha$ characterizing how fast the susceptible cases convert into insusceptible cases, $\beta$ for the rate of susceptible cases getting infected upon contacting with infectious cases, $\gamma$ being the rate of exposed cases convert into infectious cases, $\delta$ as the rate of infectious cases into quarantined, while $\lambda$ and $ \kappa$ representing the rate of quarantined cases being recovered or dead.
 Moreover, $N$ denotes the total population number.

-With respect to the reported epidemic data, the fitting procedure of the SEIR-QD model is carried out through the simulated annealing algorithm on MATLAB 2021b \cite{MATLAB2021b}.
-In this way, the suitable parameters for six transition rates are inferred automatically.
+By utilizing the simulated annealing algorithm in MATLAB 2021b \cite{MATLAB2021b}, the parameters in the SEIR-QD model are fitted with respect to the real epidemic data we collected.
+In this way, optimal values for the free model parameters are estimated automatically (see data file 4 in Supporting Information).